 - All varsity athletes and all other patients entering the athletic training facility must sign in on the appropriate clipboard or electronic medical record platform each and every time they enter the athletic training facility for evaluation, treatment, rehabilitation or other injury/illness care. - All varsity athletes with injury or illness must complete a Varsity Injury Form.
-The form must be completed and signed by the attending athletic training student and the attending staff athletic trainer. - All high school athletes and private patients must fill out a Private Patient Form every time they come in for initial evaluation or re-evaluation follow-up.
-This form must be filled out and completed by the attending athletic trainer.
-All Private Patient Forms once completed are to be filed in the top tray above the mailboxes.
-When involving a high school patient it is essential that this
+The form must be completed and signed by the attending athletic training student and the attending staff athletic trainer.

-- information be shared athletic training staff member working with the student's school.
-In these cases, the form is initially placed in that athletic trainers' mailbox who upon review then places it in the tray above the mailboxes for filing. - All athletes and patients reporting for treatment/rehabilitation must be logged into the treatment logbook or Vivature for all varsity athletes. - All medicines/drugs issued to varsity athletes or anyone else must be logged into the drug logbook. - After each designated treatment/rehabilitation period is completed, all information from the logbooks will be entered into the computer on Vivature. - All athletes or private patients evaluated on campus by the team physicians from Andrews Sports Medicine & Orthopaedic Center must be logged in the white, physician visit logbook. - All athletes reporting for long-term rehabilitation for an injury must be logged into the personal rehabilitation logbook as well as Vivature.
+- All high school athletes and private patients must fill out a demographic sheet once arriving to the Athletic Training Facility.
+Upon completion, an ATS or Athletic Trainer will place their information in to advanced MD.
+This is the online database for our patients that are seen in the ATF.
+When involving a high school patient it is essential that this information be shared athletic training staff member working with the student's school.
+In these cases, the information is initially placed in that athletic trainers' mailbox or emailed the report once completed in Advanced MD. - All athletes and patients reporting for treatment/rehabilitation must be logged into the treatment logbook or Vivature for all varsity athletes. - All medicines/drugs issued to varsity athletes or anyone else must be logged into the drug logbook. - After each designated treatment/rehabilitation period is completed, all information from the logbooks will be entered into the computer on Vivature. - All athletes or private patients evaluated on campus by the team physicians from Andrews Sports Medicine & Orthopaedic Center must be logged in the white, physician visit logbook. - All athletes reporting for long-term rehabilitation for an injury must be logged into the personal rehabilitation logbook as well as Vivature.
 In all cases, Vivature should serve as the permanent and complete record for all evaluation, treatment and rehabilitation, etc.